-A photograph often appears on social media with the claim that it shows that it shows a human corpse hung up like a scarecrow:
+A photograph often appears on social media accompanied by the claim that it shows that it shows a human corpse hung up like a scarecrow:

 In the early 2000s, a man bought a ranch in Texas.
 He noticed a scarecrow in the middle of his land.
 He went up to it and smelt something rotting.
 He took the clothes off the scarecrow and discovered it was a human skeleton.
 This is the photo he took before authorities arrived.

-Marrow also posted images of the scarecrow on the Haunt Forum message board in March 2012.
-He added a backstory that probably provided fodder for the meme:
+Marrow also posted images of the scarecrow on the Haunt Forum message board in March 2012, adding a backstory that probably provided fodder for the meme:

 This poor fellow trespassed on the wrong farmer's property.
 He was beaten and tied to a scarecrow post with barbed wire, a burlap sack over his head, and left to die.
 He was still alive and conscious when the crows started to peck at him...

-But he also explained that he used newspaper and masking tape to create the prop:
+But Marrow also explained that he used newspaper and masking tape to create the prop:

 Thanks so much everyone!
 I really appreciate the awesome feedback!